Polymer/old-docs-site/resources/faq.md

 ### Is {{site.project_title}} production ready? {#readiness}

 {{site.project_title}} is currently in "developer preview."
 However, despite the label many people have already had success using {{site.project_title}} in production.
-Although things might still change, We encourage developers to take {{site.project_title}} out for a test drive.
+Although things might still change, we encourage developers to take {{site.project_title}} out for a test drive.

 ### How is {{site.project_title}} related to material design? {#materialdesign}

 {{site.project_title}} is the embodiment of material design for the web.
 The {{site.project_title}} team works closely with the design teams behind material design.
 In fact, {{site.project_title}} played a key role in material design's development: it was used to quickly prototype and iterate on design concepts.
 The material design components are still a work in progress, but will mature over the coming months.

 ### Do I have to use {{site.project_title}} Designer? {#designer}
-Nope! {{site.project_title}} Designer is primarily a tool to make it easy to dive in an prototype apps.
+Nope! [{{site.project_title}} Designer](/tools/designer/) is primarily a tool to make it easy to dive in an prototype apps.
 It's entirely optional&mdash;although we've found that for developers who use it, it has quickly become an indispensable part of their workflow.

 ### I don't like your {components | data binding syntax | face }! {#dislike}